tsugiproject/tsugi-util/README.md

     bash compare.sh

+To copy the code from Sakai to here after reviewing the changes, use

+    bash update.sh

 It will issue some cp commands to bring the two trees up to date.
 Alternatively you can just delete the contents of the `src` folder here and copy the contents of the `basiclti-tsugi/src/` folder into this folder and let `git` figure out what changed.

+You may need to compare `pom.xml` in tsugi-util here and inside Sakai.
+The versions come from `master/pom.xml` - Sakai does not need dependency versions because they are inherited - but the versions need to be explicit here.

 Using tsugi-util in your application
 ------------------------------------